ZS6TVB/wavelogger/README.md

 # wavelogger
-Measure and log 4 channel Volts(V), Current(I) and Power with a WaveShare Current / Power Monitor HAT
+Measure and log 4 channel Volts(V), Current(I) and Power(P) with a WaveShare Current / Power Monitor HAT.